appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-contactperson-add.md

 ![contactperson-nav-mage2_workflow](/staticfiles/integration/media/contactperson-nav-mage2_workflow.png)

 In this integration scenario, you can see multiple connections have been configured to make the sync process.
 Here Contact person are added in NAV (multi-webstore) and is synced with MS Dynamics NAV per connection wise.
-Click here (link to customer add Magento-NAV) to know more about the sync process of adding customers to Ms Dynamics NAV.
+[Click here](/integration/customeradd-mage2tonav/) to know more about the sync process of adding customers to Ms Dynamics NAV.

 Here, in this scenario, a contact person has been added for a customer in MS Dynamics Nav and will be synced to Mage 2 through Workflow.